sammehdi/ck3-better-rum/README.md

 Check the mod out on Steam [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2386400908).

 # Specific Changelog
 - Installed Suleyman ibn Qutulmish in Marash, on the border between the Byzantine and Seljuk Empires.
-Gave him ~1000 troops so he wouldn't immediate die
+Gave him ~1000 troops so he wouldn't immediately die
 - Created new events that are triggered when the Seljuks win the Invasion of Armenia
 - Created new casus belli that the Seljuk Emperor can use to invade nearly all of Asia Minor
-- AI will always use this casus belli on 1080.1.1, even if they have a truce with the Byzantines
+- AI will always use this casus belli on 1080.1.1, even if they have a truce with the Byzantines (which is bypassed)
 - Suleyman joins Seljuk Emperor when Seljuk Emperor declares war for Asia Minor
 - Suleyman installs himself as Sultan of Rum once that war is won, with the Seljuk Emperor getting a pressed claim to the Sultanate of Rum
 - Added very strong modifier to simulate Turkish immigration to Asia Minor following the invasion